 Bruce Hoy visited this area in the 1980s:

-"Never heard the name Bitsubishi Hill, however marked on the wartime maps is “Zero Hill”.
-A trustee of the museum and me went out and climbed all the hills from Jackson’s to Bootless on the eastern side, looking specifically for any traces of a Mitsubishi Zero that had been brought down in this area in 1942 and which gave meaning to the name given to a particular hill.
+"Marked on the wartime maps is “Zero Hill”.
+A trustee of the museum and me went out and climbed all the hills from Jackson’s to Bootless on the eastern side, looking specifically for any traces of a Mitsubishi Zero [A6M2 Zero piloted by Yoshi'i] that had been brought down in this area in 1942 and which gave meaning to the name given to a particular hill.
 We found many weapon’s pits, barbed wire entanglement and I even picked up the breech and barrel from a Thompson sub-machine gun.
 But not a trace of any aircraft wreckage.
 Naturally I had my camera with me."

 John Douglas visited the area in the early 2000s:

 "I went there a few years ago.
 The valley floor from 7-Mile Drome to Bootless Bay was called "Pom Pom Alley" due to all the anti-aircraft guns."

 Piloted by Yoshii, March 23, 1942 crashed Morris Hill, location became known as 'Zero Hill'

 Do you have photos or additional information to add?